 Who are the Rohingya?

-The most recent wave of violence against the Rohingya people occurred in August 2017.
-The Myanmar military responded to attacks by a Rohingya armed group by unleashing a wave of violence against ordinary men, women and children.
+In August 2017 the Myanmar military responded to attacks by a Rohingya armed group by unleashing a wave of violence against ordinary men, women and children.

 Thousands of Rohingya people have died or lost their homes in a systemic campaign of ethnic cleansing.
 A UN report of the Independent International Fact-Finding Mission on Mynamar released in August 2018 stated that military leaders in the country must face charges of genocide.Close